-Meaning, and scope of Public Expenditure - Comparison of Public and Private Expenditure-Wagner's view on Public expenditure - Canons of Public Expenditure - Effects of Public Expenditure: on Production, Distribution, Economic Stability and Economic Development and Growth. - Recent Trends in Public Expenditure
+Meaning, and scope of Public Expenditure - Comparison of Public and Private Expenditure-Wagner's view on Public expenditure - Canons of Public Expenditure - Effects of Public Expenditure: on Production, Distribution, Economic Stability and Economic Development and Growth.

 UNIT-III PUBLICREVENUE

 Meaning, scope and Sources of Public Revenue - Kinds of taxes: direct and indirect, specific and ad valorem, progressive, proportional, regressive and degressive - Tax: meaning and definition: Characteristics of a good tax - elements of tax - difference between tax and price - Objectives of taxation - Canons of Taxation.